The degeneration formula for stable log maps: Abstract

 \section{Abstract}

-We give a short direct proof for the degeneration formula of Gromov-Witten invariants including its cycle version for degenerations with smooth singular locus in the setting of minimal/basic stable log maps of Abramovich-Chen, Chen, Gross-Siebert.
+We give a direct proof for the degeneration formula of Gromov-Witten invariants including its cycle version for degenerations with smooth singular locus in the setting of stable log maps of Abramovich-Chen, Chen, Gross-Siebert.